 Credit card scanning can be used as mobiles have a camera installed.
 Card details autocomplete should also be available via mobile.
 On top of that, search prompts for mobile should be adjusted to provide an optimized experience.
 Considering how many shoppers use their mobiles to make purchases nowadays, not optimizing mobile is a big mistake.

-Ecommerce merchandising is not limited to product and collection pages.
+Ecommerce merchandising or its better-known name ecommerce search platform is not limited to product and collection pages.
 Including a merchandising strategy in your search bar (also known as Searchandising) creates optimized site search.
 Embedded product suggestions can benefit the customer and merchant alike, and analytics can help keep track of the effectiveness of a new merchandising campaign.

 A searchandising strategy can place certain items higher or lower in the search bar results depending on the merchant and shopper needs.
 It increases the likelihood of cross-sell or upsell purchases.
 When done well, searchandising boosts sales, drives KPIs and satisfies customer needs.